Computing adjoint mismatch of linear maps: Introduction

 \subsection{Outline}

-In Section~\ref{sec:architecture} we present the general architecture of both methods and discuss their main differences.
-In Section~\ref{sec:one_stepsize}, we discuss our first stochastic algorithm, which uses a common step size for two iteration variables.
-The proof of almost sure convergence is done in Section~\ref{sec:convergence_as_one}.
-The second algorithm, which uses two step sizes that are optimized independently, is presented and discussed in Section~\ref{sec:two_stepsizes}, and the proof of almost sure convergence is done in Section~\ref{sec:convergence_as_two}.
-Finally, in Section~\ref{sec:convergence_analysis}, we give a convergence analysis for the algorithm from Section~\ref{sec:two_stepsizes} with convergence rates.
-In Section~\ref{sec:numerical-experiments}, we compare both methods numerically.
+In Section~\ref{sec:architecture} we present the general architecture of the method. \adj{In Section~\ref{sec:two_stepsizes}, we introduce and discuss our stochastic algorithm and the almost sure existence is proven in Section~\ref{sec:as_negative_cases}.
+The proof of almost sure convergence is done in Section~\ref{sec:convergence_as_two}}.
+Finally, in Section~\ref{sec:convergence_analysis}, we \adj{show results on the convergence rate}. \adj{In Section~\ref{sec:numerical-experiments}, we study the performance of our proposed method numerically and compare it to \cite{BLSW24} when $V = 0$.
+Finally, we provide adjoint mismatch calculations for different implementations of the Radon transform.}